 I am at a loss for how to start this blog post so I’ll just tell you that my current status is that of a 6.5 months pregnant person.
 A walking, talking, waddling ball of hormones.
 Baby or burrito?
 This is no longer in question.
 I look decidedly ripe and am feeling all the feels.
 Joe is so lucky!

 But here I am writing about it, because just as life finds a way, motherhood will find you in the most traditional and untraditional ways.
 It feels as if I’ve been inducted into a club and at the same time banished by another.
 Conflicting feelings have been a big theme for my pregnancy.
 Overwhelming joy peppered with a hint of melancholy.
 Lightness and heaviness.
 Togetherness and loneliness.
 All of this wrapped in cautious optimism.
-It has been difficult to put this experience into words and even as I type this I find myself at loss.
-Perhaps privacy (or pride) further perpetuates these complicated feelings and if I up open up about the parts of my conscious that scare me I will be able to better deal with them.
-And still at the back of my mind, I fear judgement for going about this in my own way.
+It has been difficult to put this experience into words and even as I type this I find myself at a loss.
+Perhaps privacy (or pride) further perpetuates these complicated feelings and if I open up about the parts of my conscious that scare me I will be able to better deal with them.
+And still, at the back of my mind, I fear judgment for going about this in my own way.
 But that, I think, is for a separate post.

 So I guess… I will start from the beginning.
-The crisp November morning when I emerged from the bathroom clutching a positive pregnancy test, wearing sweats and blank expression.
+The crisp November morning when I emerged from the bathroom clutching a positive pregnancy test, wearing sweats and a blank expression.
 Joe had insisted on being there when I ceremoniously peed on the stick, and he had driven home early that morning after a week spent in Red Wing with his team.
 I had been up all night prior running the different outcomes in my head.
 We had decided that we were ready for any outcome, that positive test or negative test, we were going to be OK.
-But that morning I didn’t feel cool, calm, collected.
+But that morning I didn’t feel cool, calm, or collected.
 I didn’t feel ready for a positive result.

 “What are we going to do?”
 I said.